 LBGE,SBGE, and a Mini makes three......Sweet home Alabama........
 Stay thirsty my friends .

-Damn, he’s coming to Louisiana?
+Damn, he’s coming to Louisiana?shtgunal3 said: -

 Regarding stick burner cleanup- the rig you run is the major variable.
 I clean my Lang (36") after every cook.
 Pull the guts, hit the interior with water from a hose.
 Scrape the bottom surface bits into the catch pail/pan (where the water ends up as well).
 Reload the guts, spray with cooking oil-done.